spatie/laravel-database-mail-templates/README.md

 Mail::to($user->email)->send(new WelcomeMail($user));
 ```

-The HTML for the sent email will look like this:
+The rendered HTML for the sent email will look like this:

 ```html
 <header>Site name!</header>